relq-Cybersecurity/project7/README.md

 The MariaDB volume stores the database data (/var/lib/mysql).

 So, it turns out that all the necessary files for storing data (the WordPress database and files, and the MariaDB data) are stored in a special db_data folder defined by you.
+#### Setting passwords in clear text is unacceptable from a security perspective, especially if your project will one day go into production or be posted on GitHub.

+Best practice:

+1. creat .env file

+   Your passwords are not visible in plain text in the Compose file.
+   You can easily change the credentials in the .env file.
+   Your code looks much more production-ready.

+2. And most importantly, add the .env file to your .gitignore so that GitHub doesn't come up.

 #### You DO NOT need to store the contents of your Docker db volumes on GitHub.
 They are regenerated when you run setup again.
 Focus only on your:

 Dockerfiles